 Oddly enough, this process occurred at different times depending on the MDOT region conducting the work.
 In the Bay and North regions (Gratiot, Isabella, Clare, Roscommon and Crawford Counties ), the US-27/US-127 swap-out only took a couple weeks in May and was done as quickly as possible.
 On the other hand, the University Region (Clinton Co) took much longer—nearly the entire summer—to complete the changeover.
 Thus, for people attempting to follow the route of US-127 indicated on new road maps, the highway "magically" changed route designations near De Witt to "US-27" and remained as such until south of M-57 where it "magically" became US-127 again!

-While few vocal complaints were heard, many have questioned the need for such a drastic route numbering change and the benefits, if any, derived from the changes.
-A variety of other concepts have since been put forth which would have required less disturbance and confusion, including:
+While few vocal complaints were heard, the need for such a drastic route numbering change and the benefits, if any, derived from the changes, has been questioned.
+A variety of other concepts have been offered, including:

 - Simply "hiding" the US-27 designation along I-69 between Fort Wayne and Lansing.
 Several states do this, either using the "Minnesota method" whereby a few freeway signs are erected in the appropriate locations instructing motorists "US-27 follow I-69"; or simply ignoring the designation within the I-69 concurrency, such as Utah does.